MineDojo/MineCLIP/README.md

 You can also find two sample env implementations `HuntCowDenseRewardEnv` and `CombatSpiderDenseRewardEnv`.
 They correspond to tasks "Hunt Cow" and "Combat Spider" in the paper.

+# Training Data

+We provide [a superset of 640K video clips](https://drive.google.com/file/d/1cLXC64Cu2EJj2nsb4K0ajl8qqX6l0lKd/view?usp=sharing) we used for pre-training.
+You can subsample from this set and grow start/end timestamps as you like (basically what we did for training MineCLIP).

 # Paper and Citation

 Our paper is posted on [Arxiv](https://arxiv.org/abs/2206.08853).
 If you find our work useful, please consider citing us!